Lost Planet 3

 Many of the upcoming AAA titles will also be available on the current generation.
 As Dixons PC games buyer Simon Urquhart puts it, “I think there will be a ‘wait and see how much this affects me’ attitude to the next-gen from gamers.

 “If they aren’t seeing an immediate difference in the server populations and gameplay features, then it’ll be tough to justify the expense.
-Killer apps like Halo and God of War are always tipping points for owners of legacy consoles and until dates on those are released, gamers will be patient – especially if they have a PC and an Xbox 360.
+Killer apps are always tipping points for owners of legacy consoles and until dates on those are released, gamers will be patient – especially if they have a PC and an Xbox 360.

 “Sony and Microsoft are going to have to work hard with publishers to make use of the new features of the next-gen. That being said, there is a whole new audience for the ‘family entertainment hub’ that both are trying to reach.”